The infrastructure agent can be configured in a variety of ways. The default method is to edit the configuration variables in the

 - Respect the indentation levels.
 All indentations are in similar increments, typically of two space characters.
 Data in the same stanza of the file must use the same level of indentation.
 Indent any sub-stanzas by an additional two spaces (see examples in Custom attributes and Network interface filters).

-To dynamically create your configuration file and manage the infrastructure agent with configuration management tools, see the documentation for:
+To install and manage the infrastructure agent with configuration management tools, see the docs for: